telerik/winforms-docs/richtexteditor/features/mail-merge/insert-new-line-in-merge-field.md

 Another option is to create a [Span]({%slug winforms/richtexteditor-/document-elements/span%}) and assign the vertical tab character to it.

->note This option is suitable only when the document is still not measured.
+>tip This option is suitable only when the document is still not measured.
 For more information on the measured and not measured states of **RadDocument**, see [this topic]({%slug winforms/richtexteditor-/document-elements/raddocument%}#specifics).

 #### Example 2: Create vertical tab through document model